tectonic-typesetting/tectonic/docs/src/howto/build-tectonic/index.md

 [cargo-features]: https://doc.rust-lang.org/cargo/reference/features.html

+- **`external-harfbuzz`**.
+By default, the Tectonic crates will build and link to a “vendored” (static, internal) version of the [Harfbuzz] text shaping library.
+If you would like to link to an externally-supplied version instead, enable this feature.
 - **`serialization`** (enabled by default).
 Disabling this feature turns off all Tectonic features that require the [serde] crate.
 This option is provided because Tectonic’s use of serde requires [procedural macro][proc-macro]